Jordansix/Semantic-html/README.md

 Changed lines with div and added section & also instead of div on line 51 & 72 I added aside"

+Added notes to my read.me to document my progress & also added footer to line 74 & 79